 Nowadays, there is a common assumption, certainly in western cultures, that democracy is the best form of government.
 However, the freedom, equality, rights and responsibilities associated with democracy do not emerge automatically across all societies.
 Democracy was invented in ancient Athens in the late sixth century BC, one particular society in one particular period, and did not become more widely adopted until more than two thousand years later.

-In order to make the link to the main topic, you will need to consider two aspects of Aigeus, and of his son and heir Theseus.
+In order to make the link to the main topic, you might consider two aspects of Aigeus’ kingship, and that of his son and heir, Theseus.

 1. Aigeus as a particular type of ruler, in this case, a king.

 The children should not have a problem with this idea as they will probably have come across other examples of monarchs, but it might be worth bringing out specific features such as:

 - monarchs not being required to consult with their people when making decisions

 - succession based on family